hzhreal/DSL-Bot/README.md

 pip install aiosqlite
 pip install python-dotenv
 ```
+- Make sure to allow message.content intent

 # Commands
 - Use "/sale" to document your sales
 - Use "/check" to examine if you can sell a vehicle
+- Use "/remove" to remove any accidental sales

 # Usage
 - Put your discord bot token in .env